 Sightseeing highlights include a visit to the Grand Mosque, built by His Majesty Sultan Qaboos bin Said.
 This striking example of Islamic architecture accommodates 20,000 worshippers and has an immense handmade Persian carpet in the prayer hall.
 Next, wander one of the oldest and most interesting markets in the Arab Gulf, the Muttrah Souq, where everything from copper bracelets to camel bone vases can be found.
 At the Bait al Zubair Museum, gain a richer knowledge of Omani heritage as you peruse exhibits including clothing, household items and weaponry.

 Enjoy a lovely coastal drive past the charming fishing village of Sidab to the old city and Al Alam Palace, overlooking sparkling Muscat Bay.
 This is the official residence of Sultan Qaboos, built in 1970 on the site of an earlier palace.
 The modern design blends oriental and occidental styles in bright gold and blue.
 Nestled between two 16th-century Portuguese forts, Jalali and Mirani, the palace ensemble is the perfect expression of Oman's compelling contrasts.
-Due to opening times of the Grand Mosque, included sightseeing will be in the morning of the second day in Muscat.
-Optional tours will operate in the afternoon of the day of arrival.

 *Please note you must dress appropriately for visiting religious sites.
 Women must wear modest clothing, which covers the body and the head, including the hair.
 Arms and legs must be covered to wrists and ankles.